 All riders are required to wear a mask and social distance.
 Any person in the community that has a scheduled appointment to receive a COVID-19 vaccination in River Valley Transit’s service area may call to arrange free transportation.

-All passengers are to wear face coverings while waiting for or riding on CATA vehicles and social distance when and where possible.
+All passengers are to wear face coverings while riding on CATA vehicles and social distance when and where possible.
+CATA will be operating on its reduced service schedule effective May 3, 2021.

 The food pantry is available Mondays, Wednesdays, and Fridays from 9:30 a.m. to 11:30 a.m. and 1:00 p.m. to 2:30 p.m.